 1. Book early

 This is really a golden tip.
 Decide where you want to go about a year in advance.
 Then keep an eye on early bird discounts.
-For example, if you want to travel in the summer months, the interesting promotions are starting around October of the year before.
+For example, if you want to travel in the summer months, the interesting promotions are starting around October of the previous year.
 If you haven't booked for January you can be sure that the interesting bargains are over.
 Every now and then there is an exception, but then you really have to count on a decent portion of luck ...
 And another small fact: research has shown that tickets are cheapest if you book them on a Tuesday!

 2. Compare Compare Compare

-It is good to remain loyal to an airline, travel agency or hotel, but this way you will miss out on many promotions at other organizations.
+It is good to remain loyal to an airline, travel agency or hotel, but by doing this you will miss out on many promotions from other organizations.
 There are many websites that specialize in comparing, or bring together certain products what makes it easy to compare.
 Here are some examples:

 Vliegtickets.be is an easy way to compare prices of plane tickets.
 Unlike some others, They include ALL airlines in their system, so you get a complete overview which makes it easy to follow up on all promotions.